 - Timing: Baby's ears will feel more comfortable during takeoff and landing if you breastfeed.
 If your baby is having trouble latching, try offering a small snack (if they are solid eaters) or a pacifier.

 Clothing: Adaptive clothing for nursing mothers are an excellent plan for air travel It's a good idea to bring an open-front sweater, such as Cardigan that we use in the nursing profession to facilitate breastfeeding Extra clothing, including two changes of clothing for both you and the baby, should be packed as well.

 - Privacy: You should use whichever method of baby feeding is most convenient for you.
 Some mothers use a blanket or nursing cover for discretion during feedings.
-A good T-shirt and bra set for nursing aids in addition
+A good and a bra and top designed for nursing aids in addition

 How to Breastfeed While Flying

 - Packing: As many parents have said before you, it's best to have everything you need for pumping in one carry-on bag.
 Pack your double electric breast pump, parts, bottles, spare parts and bottles, milk storage containers, adapter, batteries, overseas power converter (if necessary), cooler, frozen ice packs, snacks, ID, and boarding passes in a bag with lots of pockets and compartments.
 It is not worth the potential for loss, damage, or delay to bring your pump in a checked bag, even if you don't intend to use it while in flight.